QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 a constant level of consumption.
- * Hence, Hopenhayn and Nicolini's insurance agency imposes a permanent per-period history-dependent tax on a previously unemployed worker.
+ * Hence, Hopenhayn and Nicolini's insurance agency imposes a permanent per-period history-dependent tax on a previously unemployed but presently employed worker.

 ### Autarky

-As a benchmark, we first study the fate of the unemployed worker who has no access to unemployment insurance.
+As a benchmark, we first study the fate of an unemployed worker who has no access to unemployment insurance.

 Because employment